P00KIEBEAR/Run-Buddy/readme.md

-# Run Buddy, Inc
+# Run Buddy

 ## Purpose
 A website that offers fitness training services.

 ## Built With
 * HTML